Best Overall: S7K Standing Putter

 Best Blade Putter for Beginning Golfers

-The Odyssey Hot Pro 2.0 Putter is another one of the best blade putters that offer solidly crafted flatstick from the renowned short game equipment company.
-The Hot Pro 2.0 is a slight and a traditionally modern blade putter that features Odyssey’s patented insert that provides extraordinary feel at impact.
+The Odyssey Hot Pro 2.0 is another one of the best blade putters that offer solidly crafted flatstick from the renowned short game equipment company.
+The Hot Pro 2.0 is a slight and traditionally modern blade putter that features Odyssey’s patented insert that provides extraordinary feel at impact.

 click to see more

 Wilson Augusta Golf Putter